 Introduction

-Tallahassee’s Innovation Park is amid expansion.
-New construction requires many variables to be considered.
-One large component for the construction of a new building is the cooling system.
-The Heating, Ventilating, and Air Conditioning (HVAC) company Trane is a partner with the FAMU-FSU College of Engineering and solicited the help of Senior Design students to explore the options for making the cooling system of Parka potential new building more efficient.
+Tallahassee’s Innovation Park is a campus that houses many research institutions.
+One of which is the National High Magnetic Field Laboratory, commonly referred to as the MagLab.
+The Innovation Park is constantly improving.
+One large component that can be improved is the cooling system.
+The Heating, Ventilating, and Air Conditioning (HVAC) company Trane is a partner with the FAMU-FSU College of Engineering and solicited the help of Senior Design students to explore the options for making the cooling system of the Innovation Park more energy efficient.
 The team must explore many options and propose a technical solution to decrease total cost and increase efficiency of the system.

-Senior design students sponsored by Trane will explore options and create a system to increase efficiency and decrease the cost of the air conditioning in the Innovation Parkg the cooling systems within its laboratories.
+The Senior Design Team sponsored by Trane will explore options to lower the energy consumption and carbon footprint of the Innovation Park by redesigning the cooling systems within its laboratories.

 Key Goals

-The following goals will focus the project objective to be more specific and expand the scope of the project to improving the efficiency and reducing cost of the HVAC system in Innovation Park.
+The following goals will focus the project objective to be more specific and expand the scope of the project lower the energy consumption and carbon footprint in Innovation Park.

 Conduct research for this project by collaborating with the different building faculties and Tallahassee Utility Company to gather existing information.